mattermost/docs/source/administration/prev-config-settings.rst

 Amazon S3 Bucket
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The name of the bucket for your S3 compatible object storage instance.
+The name of the bucket for your S3-compatible object storage instance.

 .. note::
   For MinIO, you can find this name in the left side bar of your MinIO browser if you want use an existing MinIO bucket or you can create a new one with the desired name.